-The Accused Student and any other student participating in the conduct process, if any, may have an advisor accompany him or her to a hearing.
+The Accused Student and any other student participating in the conduct process, if any, may have an advisor accompany them to a hearing.
 The advisor may be an individual that is either a member of the faculty, staff, or a student at West Virginia University.
-Advisors may participate in the proceedings consistent with the Chair of the Committee on Professional Integrity's instructions.
+Advisors not affiliated with the university may participate in the proceedings consistent with the Chair of the Committee on Professional Integrity's instructions.

-Instead of or in addition to an advisor, the Accused Student may be represented by legal counsel at a hearing.
+Instead of, or in addition to an advisor, the Accused Student may be represented by legal counsel at a hearing.
 Any lawyer appearing at a hearing on a student's behalf must be licensed to practice law in the State of West Virginia and can actively participate in the hearing.